GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/supporting-materials-considerations.md

 **The River That Became a Person**

-In Aotearoa, the Whanganui River became the first river in the world to gain legal personhood, but this victory came after more than a century of patient, determined advocacy by the Whakatōhea people.
+In Aotearoa, the Whanganui River became the first river in the world to gain legal personhood, but this victory came after more than a century of patient, determined advocacy by the Whanganui iwi.
 For generations, they maintained their understanding that the river was not a resource to be owned but an ancestor to be honored.
 When colonial courts finally recognized this truth in 2017, it was because the community had never stopped living and speaking this relationship, even when the dominant culture refused to listen.

 The wisdom here lies not just in the legal victory, but in the patience to hold a vision across generations.
 The community understood that transformation often happens slowly, and that maintaining cultural integrity while engaging colonial systems requires both flexibility and unshakeable grounding in core principles.
 They also learned that legal recognition, while important, is just one step in a longer journey toward living in right relationship.